 The activists who exercise this kind of activisms believe strongly that a change can occur only through people taking action.
 For instance, there were campaigns organized by Greenpeace to oppose the nuclear weapon tests that were being done in France.

-This group of environmental activists focus on fighting against eco-terrorism.
-Activists sometimes commit crimes or cause violence that harm persons, destroy property, or even the environmental in general.
-Between the years 2003 and 2008, for instance, the Federal Bureau of Investigation associated eco-terrorism to the destruction of property worth $200 million.
+This group of environmental activists focuses on fighting against eco-terrorism.
+Activists sometimes commit crimes or cause violence that harms persons, destroys property, or even the environment in general.
+In early 2000, for instance, the Federal Bureau of Investigation associated eco-terrorism to the destruction of property worth $200 million.

 7. Local activism

 It involves organizing the locals to oppose or propose policies that aim to protect their environment.
 In North Carolina, local activism is common.
 One case is the organization formed by the community living near the Blue Ridge Mountains.
 Their main aim is to protect the forest cover found in the region.